Top of the Gorge challenges

-Kick off your summer of sport with a range of adrenaline fuelled activities across the weekend, all set with the stunning backdrop of Cheddar Gorge.
+Kick off your summer of sport with a range of adrenaline fuelled activities across the weekend.
+There are challenges of a mix of lengths and difficulty in trail running, moutain biking, climbing, caving and target sports, all set with the stunning backdrop of Cheddar Gorge.

 The routes run around Cheddar’s jaw-dropping gorge and extend out into the magical Mendip Hills.
 Parking is at the Top of the Gorge site, close to the start/finish line, where you’ll also find the festival village complete with full facilities, plus excellent food and drink, and entertainment.
 Everyone who enters a race gains entry to the festival for the day.